Amit Rahav: Career

 Since he left the military, Rahav has appeared in various movies and television shows.
 His first significant role was on the Israeli TV show, Mishpacha Sholetet, and he has since acted in various other Israeli shows.

 In 2015, he appeared in two episodes of the American thriller TV series Dig.

 In 2016, he appeared in Flashback, an Israeli show for teenagers.
 He made history, as his character, Aviv was the first on an Israeli teen show to come out as gay.

 In 2021, Rahav starred as Yanky Shapiro in the German-American Netflix original miniseries Unorthodox.
 In April 2020, he signed with talent agency Lighthouse Management & Media.

 In 2021, he played the protagonist, Yehonatan alongside Daniel Litman in The One My Soul Loves at the Habima Theatre.
 The play is based on the true events of the Tel Aviv gay centre shooting and deals with conversion therapy.
 He returned to the role for a special performance at Nicosia Municipal Theatre in Nicosia in Cyprus in October 2022 and then for a second run at Habima Theatre in December 2023.

 In 2022 he starred in the Haredi comedy film, Matchmaking.
-In 2024, he began filming a sequel to the film, alongside Niv Sultan.
+In 2024, he starred in a sequel to the film, alongside Niv Sultan.